mbmenez/ParameterScanner/README.md

 ## Development

 To complete the assigned task of selecting and isolating Revit elements based on a certain parameter value, I first developed an element filter that encompassed all model instances.
 From the list of all model instances, I obtained the desired user input 'Parameter Name' and searched for this parameter within all model elements.
 The result of this action was a dictionary containing the parameter values.
 Then, using the user input 'Parameter Value', I found all elements whose parameter value was equal to those searched for.
 From then on, I developed the select and isolate functions.
+The solicited warning messages were also added to the feature.

 ## Possible improvements